equinor/ert/docs/rst/manual/keywords/index.rst

 .. _refcase:
 .. topic:: REFCASE

+        The REFCASE key is used to provide ERT an existing ECLIPSE simulation from which it can read various information at startup.
+The intention is to ease the configuration needs for the user.
+Functionality provided with the
+	refcase:

+	* summary keys are read from the refcase to enable use of wildcards.

+	* extract observed values from the refcase using the :ref:`HISTORY_OBSERVATION <HISTORY_OBSERVATION>` and :ref:`HISTORY_SOURCE <HISTORY_SOURCE>` keys.

-	With the REFCASE key you can supply ert with a reference case which can be used for observations (see HISTORY_SOURCE), if you want to use wildcards with the SUMMARY keyword you also must supply a REFCASE keyword.
-The REFCASE keyword should just point to an existing ECLIPSE data file; ert will then look up and load the corresponding summary results.
+	The REFCASE keyword should point to an existing ECLIPSE simulation; ert will then look up and load the corresponding summary results.

 	*Example:*